 Measuring principle of the CGS

-The measuring tube of the CGS sensor is equipped with a temperature and a pressure sensor in order to capture all relevant operating conditions.
-Once the measuring tube of the CGS is submerged into the fluid, the gas concentration is determined by means of a completely new method which is based on measuring the complex fluid impedance inside the CGS-sensor.
-Inside the measuring tube, there are furthermore two isolated electrodes: one electrode functions as the sender while the other one functions as the data receiver.
-The measuring tube is then connected to a corresponding electronic unit.
-The CGS can be operated either in the stand-alone mode or via personal computer.
+The tubular measuring section of the CGS sensor is equipped with a temperature and a pressure sensor in order to capture all relevant operating conditions.
+Once the coaxial electrodes of the sensor are supplied with your flowing two-phase mixture, the gas concentration CG [vol%] is determined by means of a completely new method based on measuring the complex admittance within the CGS sensor.
+The two isolated electrodes inside function as sender and data receiver on either a 1 Hz (standard) or 10 Hz (high-speed version) rate.

-The measuring principle of the CGS system is based on the fact that the fluid always consists of two components, the unaerated fluid YF and the pure gas YG:
+The measuring principle of the CGS is based on the fact that each two-phase mixture Y always consists of two components, the unaerated fluid YF and the pure gas YG:

 Y = YF + YG

-In practice, an aerated fluid will always be composed of both parts of admittance and can be described as a system between the following two system conditions:
+In practice, an aerated fluid will always be composed of both parts of admittance and can be described as a system between the following two system boundaries:

-Between those two extremes, the CGS system shows a linear alignment meaning that the accuracy of the measuring instrument stays constant throughout the entire measuring range.
+Between those two extrema our CGS meter shows a linear alignment, so the accuracy of this measuring instrument is constantly high throughout the entire CG measuring range.

 The calibration procedure